 The cluster includes world renowned scientists in metabolic syndrome, hypertension and heart failure: Dr. Nader Abraham (Vice Dean for Research), Dr. Joseph Shapiro (Dean of Joan C. Edwards School of Medicine) and Dr. Zijian Xie (Director of Marshall Institute of Interdisciplinary Research).

-To investigate these topics, students will learn and utilize a variety of genetic, epigenetic, molecular, morphological and physiological experimental techniques and apply them to models at the animal, tissue, cell and molecular levels.
+Students will learn and utilize a variety of genetic, epigenetic, molecular, morphological and physiological experimental techniques and apply them to models at the animal, tissue, cell and molecular levels.
+The students will also have an opportunity to work on translational research projects with leading scientists and clinical faculty.
 The results of each student’s research would contribute directly to a greater understanding of cardiovascular diseases, obesity and diabetes, their interrelationships and the development of improved treatments.